mimvoid/hellwal/README.md

 hellwal -i [wallpaper] --color
 ```

-The best thing about it is that you are able to combine all of them together.
+The best thing about it is that you are able to combine all of these together.
 Usually it's
-not a good idea, but sometimes you can achieve some crazy combination of colors!
+not a good idea, but sometimes you can achieve some crazy color combinations!

 ```sh
 hellwal -i [wallpaper] --color --light --dark